canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 The ``gadget.yaml`` is a new concept, added to Snappy in the series 16 release to support standardized image building tooling for snappy.
 The file is embedded in the *gadget* snap.
-It is consumed by snappy, but also read and processed by the image toolkit (ubuntu-image) to produce a bootable image and supporting assets (e.g. recovery or installer support).
+It is consumed by snappy, but also read and processed by the image toolkit (ubuntu-image) to produce bootable images and supporting assets (e.g. recovery or installer support).

 Design